-The ramp is currently used as the air exhaust and will continue to do so when completed.
-The main ventilation raise is the Gaumond shaft.
-From the shaft, the air is distributed into two internal ventilation raises, one located in the North Zone and one in the South Zone, each of which will bring fresh air to work places.
-A ventilation on demand system is operational to direct ventilation to areas with human and vehicular activities, and once completed it will help to reduce this preliminary estimation.
+The decline is currently used as the air exhaust and will continue to be so used when the final depth is reached and the ramp is complete.
+The main fresh ventilation raises are the Gaumond and production shafts.
+From both shafts, air is distributed into two internal ventilation raises, one located in the northern mine area, the second in the southern mine area.
+Currently, the ventilation on demand (VOD) system is fully operational.

-The permanent pumping system is designed to be upgradable depending of the total water infiltration in the mine and also the mine plan.
-The system is designed to pump dirty water to the stations above and finally reach the surface.
-It consists of two main pumping stations (on the 400 metre level and 650 metre level).
+The permanent pumping system is designed to be upgradable depending on the total water infiltration in the mine and also the mine plan.
+The system is designed to pump dirty water to the surface and consists of two main pumping stations on the 400 metre level and 650 metre level.

-Stope widths vary between 2.5 metres and 20 metres.
-Stopes have a maximum length of 25 metres, with a typical height of 30 metres between levels.
-Ground support consists of various combinations of rebar bolts, friction bolts, cables, screen and shotcrete depending on the rock quality and particular requirements of each heading.
+Stope widths vary from 2.5 to 20 metres, have an average length of 25 metres, a maximum length of 45 metres, and can reach 30 metres in height.
+Ground support consists of various combinations of rebar bolts, friction bolts, D-bolts, cables, screen and shotcrete depending on the rock quality and particular requirements of each heading.

-Stopes are backfilled with paste fill.
-Unconsolidated backfill is used wherever is possible in order to avoid hoisting waste rock to the surface.
-The current paste backfill mixture consists of 70% mill tailings, 25% fine sulphide concentrate, and between 4% to 7% binder.
-The sulphide tailing concentration can be up to 25% without having effect on the paste strength.
-Crushed waste is typically added to the fill, so the percentage of the mill tailings decreases.
+Stopes are backfilled with pastefill.
+Unconsolidated backfill is used whenever possible in order to avoid hoisting waste rock to the surface.
+The current paste backfill mixture consists of 70% mill tailings, 25% fine sulphide concentrate, and 4 to 7% binder.
+The sulphide tailing concentration can reach as much as 25% without having an effect on the paste strength.

 A fully-mechanized mining equipment fleet is used.
 Equipment includes scoop trams, dump trucks, mine service and personnel vehicles, jumbo drills, bolting platforms, scissor lifts, land cruiser and forklifts.
+The mine and fleet designs are appropriate for the Mineral Reserves defined and the selected throughput rate.

-There is potential to extend the mine life and potentially sustain the 7,000 tonnes per day throughput rate if some or all of the Inferred Mineral Resources identified within the life-of-mine production plan can be upgraded to higher confidence Mineral Resource categories, and eventually converted to Mineral

-Reserves.
-Mineralization remains open at depth, with the deepest drill hole encountering mineralization at 1,400 metre depth; the current mine plan extends to 1,190 metre depth.
+There is potential to extend the mine life and potentially sustain a 7,000 tonnes per day throughput rate if some or all of the Inferred Mineral Resources identified within the life-of-mine ("LOM") production plan ("LOMP") can be upgraded to higher confidence Mineral Resource categories, and eventually to Mineral Reserves.
+Mineralization remains open in the northern and southern extents of the Roberto orebody as well at depth.
+The deepest drill hole encountering mineralization was at 1,500 metre depth; the current mine plan extends to 1,370 metre depth.

-As part of day-to-day operations, Goldcorp continues to undertake reviews of the mine plan and consideration of alternatives to and variations within the plan.
+As part of day-to-day operations, Goldcorp will continue to undertake reviews of the mine plan and consideration of alternatives to and variations within the plan.
 Alternative scenarios and reviews may be based on ongoing or future mining considerations, evaluation of different potential input factors and assumptions, and corporate directives.